Newfound Harbor Marine Institute 1300 Big Pine Key, Fl 33043

 The staff's diversity is further enhanced by the combination of life and work experiences that they bring to NHMI.
 Our program staff have previous experience working with children as summer camp counselors, environmental educators, tutors, swim instructors, and classroom teachers.
 They have conducted marine mammal research, botanical research, avian research, worked at tropical field stations, and participated in semester at sea programs.
 Others still guided programs at several museums, nature centers and aquaria across the US.

 The NHMI internship is based on six to eight weeks of focused training.
 Staff learn boat handling skills and US Coast Guard boating rules to captain our 26 ft. oceanic research vessels.
 They also obtain American Red Cross certifications in Lifeguarding, CPR and Advanced First Aid.
-Our Intern Coordinator, Program Director and Assistant Program Director conduct seminars and hands-on training workshops in mangrove ecology, reef fish ecology, coastal ecology, shark biology, coral reef ecology and field techniques.
+Our leadership staff conduct seminars and hands-on training workshops in mangrove ecology, reef fish ecology, coastal ecology, shark biology, coral reef ecology and field techniques.
 Interns are required to participate in teaching techniques seminars, program observations, and team teaching sessions.